SysKitTeam/docs-point/installation-and-configuration/enable-permissions-review.md

 **Hint!** SysKit Point Admins can manually send an e-mail reminder to site owners once a day, any time during the permissions review by choosing the **Remind Owners** action on the **Governance** &gt; **Permissions Review details** screen.
 {% endhint %}

 If you want to become familiar with the look of the permissions review e-mail that will be sent to site owners, click the **Preview e-mail button (6)**.
-A dialog opens showing the e-mail.
-Since each site owner will have different number of sites and site types to review, the **e-mail preview shows placeholders** marked with parenthesis **\{ \}**.
+Since each site owner will have a different number of sites and site types to review, the **e-mail preview dialog shows placeholders** marked with parenthesis **\{ \}**.

 ![Permissions Review - Preview e-mail dialog](../.gitbook/assets/enable-permissions-review/enable-permissions-review_preview-email.png)